Thursday, 12 October 2017

 During Carolingian times, Otzberg lay on the southeastern border of the royal kingdom of Dreieich, and it is thought that the region around Veste Otzberg, as well as neighbouring Gross Umstadt, was given to Fulda Abbey in 766 by the Carolingian King Pippin.
 Fulda Abbey was a relatively young abbey at the time, having been founded in 744 by St. Sturmius, a pupil of Boniface.
 King Pippin, having been raised in a monastery, would have been eager to ensure his entry into heaven, and thus donated property to the young monastery.

-The Bergfried, also known as the White Turnip, was the earliest structure built in the complex |
+The Bergfried, also known as the White Turnip,

 The castle itself was probably built in the late 12th or early 13th century, during the time of Abbot Marquard I of Fulda who sought to secure the abbey estates by building highly-visible castles.
 With its summit of 367 meters, much higher than the surrounding landscape, the volcano at Hering made a perfect location for this purpose.
 Though the exact date of the castle’s construction is not known, its first documented mention was in 1231, in which it was called “castrum Othesberg,” and by 1244, the castle had sufficient fortifications to house five castellans and their servants.
 These castellans (Burgmänner), nobles who were obligated to defend the castle, built houses just below the fortress.
 This is the origin of the town of Hering, though now only parts of one of the original houses remain.